nenofite/mm/README.md

 ![some delicious output from mm](screenshots/main.png)

+## Features

+- Human-friendly, color-coded names for cyclical and redundant references.
+- Syntax highlighting.
+- Indentation and wrapping to fit nicely in a terminal.
+- Easily extended to present custom data types.
+- 100% delicious.

 ## mm is not a serializer

 There already exist [many][1] [great][2] [serializers][3] for Lua, which do